tartavull/mostly-adequate-guide/README.md

 [![cover](images/cover.png)](SUMMARY.md)

 ## About this book
+This is a translation from JavaScript to Python.
+The original book can be found [here](https://mostly-adequate.gitbooks.io/mostly-adequate-guide/).

 This is a book on the functional paradigm in general.
-We'll use the world's most popular functional programming language: JavaScript.
+We'll use the world's most popular functional programming language: Python.
 Some may feel this is a poor choice as it's against the grain of the current culture which, at the moment, feels predominately imperative.
 However, I believe it is the best way to learn FP for several reasons:

  * **You likely use it every day at work.**